The Spring Diet: Go Green! How To Maintain A Healthy Liver - Chinese Five Elements Part 3

 According to Chinese Five Elements Theory, Spring energy moves up, like new shoots bursting through the hard packed soils.
 Therefore, as Bob Flaws points out in his book, Prince Wen Hui's Cook, Chinese Dietary Therapy, the Spring diet should emphasize foods with this upward movement, namely "green sprouting, above ground vegetables."

-Generally speaking, spring and summer are more suitable to consuming more cooling, cleansing foods than during the colder months.
+Generally speaking, the spring and summer diets are more suitable to consuming more cooling, cleansing foods than during the colder months.

 Whether you want to detox, shed some excess fat ~ or cleanse your mind of toxic thoughts and emotions ~ nourishing your Liver (& Gallbladder) with a lighter Spring Diet is a great place to start.